 Prepare Lemon Buttercream: Beat softened butter with an electric mixer on medium speed until creamy, about 1 minute.
 Gradually add sifted powdered sugar, lemon juice, lemon zest, vanilla extract, and salt.
 Beat for 1–2 minutes until fluffy.
 Add heavy cream or milk, 1 teaspoon at a time, if needed for spreadable consistency.

-Frost and Serve: Spread lemon buttercream evenly over the cooled cake, creating a ¼-inch layer.
+Frost and Serve: Spread lemon buttercream evenly over the cooled cake, creating and even layer.
 Garnish with extra lemon zest or lemon slices, if desired.
 Cut into 9 or 12 squares and serve at room temperature.

 Notes